Gumtree-South-Africa/__DEPRECATED__software-deployer/README.md

 - Database migrations
 - Load balancer control
 - ~~Logging is duplicated when creating multiple instances of an object (i.e. FabricHelper)~~
+- Parallelism of steps doesn't make sense yet (i.e. stop all services on all hosts, then activate, etc)